wesley-prado/solid-principles/README.md

 # Solid principles study project

-This project is a Typescript e-commerce system that includes several classes for managing products, shopping carts, orders, customers, and discounts.
+This project is a basic Typescript e-commerce system that includes several classes for managing orders, like a shopping cart, a customer, and an order repository.
+The project was developed as a study of the SOLID principles of object-oriented design.

 ## Classes